Mulkaji

 Mulkaji (मूलकाजी) was the position of head of executive of Kingdom of Nepal in the late 18th and early 19th centuries.
 It was equivalent to Prime Minister of Nepal.
-There were 5 Mulkajis appointed between 1785 and 1804.
+There were 8 Mulkajis appointed between 1785 and 1804.

 Meaning

 Mulkaji is formed from two words: Mul and Kaji.
 Mul means Chief, Key or Fundamental and Kaji is derived from Sanskrit word Karyi which meant functionary.
 Altogether it means Chief Functionary or Executive Head of the State.

-History of the five Mulkajis
+History of the Mulkajis

 Abhiman Singh Basnyat

-Dewan Kaji Bamsa Raj Pande was beheaded on March 1785 on the conspiracy of Queen Rajendra Laxmi with the help of supporters including senior Kaji Swaroop Singh Karki.
+Dewan Kaji Bamsa Raj Pande was beheaded in March 1785 on the conspiracy of Queen Rajendra Laxmi with the help of supporters including senior Kaji Swaroop Singh Karki.
 On 2 July 1785, Prince Regent Bahadur Shah of Nepal was arrested and on the eleventh day of imprisonment on 13 July, Queen Rajendra Laxmi died.
 Then onwards, Bahadur Shah of Nepal took over the regency of his nephew King Rana Bahadur Shah and the position of Chautariya while Abhiman Singh Basnyat was elected Mulkaji (Chief Kaji).